Food Hygiene Rating Scheme (FHRS)

 - copies of new pest control contracts.

 The evidence will be considered as a part of your request.
 We can refuse to agree to a re-rating visit if this evidence is not available to substantiate the request, so it is important that your evidence clearly shows how you have worked to achieve a better rating.

 Food business operators have a 'right to reply' which will be published on the website with their score.
 The purpose is to enable the food business operator to give an explanation of subsequent actions that have been taken to rectify non-compliances or mitigation for the circumstances at the time of the inspection, rather than to complain or criticise the scheme or inspecting officer.

-Further guidance on appealing, requesting a re-visit and the right to reply can be found at Food Standards Agency website.
+Further guidance on appealing, requesting a re-visit and the right to reply can be found on Food hygiene ratings for businesses.